angrykoala/wendigo/README.md

 The following options can be passed:

 * `clearRequestMocks` (default: true): Clears all previous mocks in the requests module
+* `viewport`: Viewport config to set when opening the browser, uses the same syntax as `setViewport`

 **openFile(path, options?)**